-If you have time, allow at least an hour to explore the château and another hour to wander through the parkland before returning to the canal.
+Allow at least an hour to explore the château and another hour to wander through the 123 acres of surrounding parkland.

 Market day: Thursday morning